gbtitus/chapel/runtime/src/comm/ofi/MCM-Conformance.md

 handler on the target node has performed not only that no-op AM but also all AMs that were sent before it.

-There are four cases where MCM nonconformance requires us to deal with dangling stores:
+There are four cases in which MCM conformance requires forcing dangling stores to be visible:

-1. The effects of all prior stores done by a task must be visible before any child task it creates starts running.
+1. **The effects of all prior stores done by a task must be visible before any child task it creates starts running.**

    For regular stores this is only an issue with transmit-complete.
 We currently achieve this by doing a regular GET after every PUT.
 If